-Dr. James Knickman is the Derzon Clinical Professor at the NYU Robert F. Wagner Graduate School of Public Service.
-Dr. Knickman will serve as Director of the Health Evaluation and Analytics Program (HEAP), a joint initiative of the Wagner Health Policy and Management Program and the NYU School of Medicine’s Department of Population Health.
-Jim will also have faculty appointment at the NYU School of Medicine.
+Dr. James Knickman is a Senior Research Scientist at the NYU Robert F. Wagner Graduate School of Public Service and a Clinical Professor in the Department of Population Health at NYU Langone.
+He currently serves as Director of the Health Evaluation and Analytics Lab (HEAL), a joint initiative of the Health Policy and Management Program at NYU Wagner and Department of Population Health at NYU Langone.

 Dr. Knickman serves as a board member of the National Council on Aging in Washington, D.C., and of Philanthropy New York.
 He is a member of Fordham College’s Board of Visitors, the national advisory committee of the National Resource Center for Participant-Directed Services, and the external advisory committee of the Rutgers Center for State Health Policy.
 He has published extensive research on issues related to the financing of health care and long-term care and improving services for frail elders, homeless families, and individuals with HIV.
 Dr. Knickman is the co-author of a widely used textbook on health policy and management.

 Dr. Knickman received a Bachelor of Arts degree in Sociology and Psychology from Fordham University and his Ph.D. in Public Policy Analysis from the University of Pennsylvania.

 This course provides the core microeconomic theories and concepts needed to understand health and health care issues in both the developed and developing world.
 It describes how the markets for health and health services are different from other goods, with a particular emphasis on the role of government and market failure.
 In addition it discusses the theoretical and empirical aspects of key health economics issues, including the demand for health and health services, supply side concerns, health insurance, the provision of public goods, and related topics.
 The course encourages students to fundamentally and rigorously examine the role of the market for the provision of health and health services and how public policy can influence these markets.